Doctoral Supervisory Committee Roles and Responsibilities

 - keeping the committee membership current and notifying the department’s Graduate Program Coordinator (GPC – faculty advisor)/Graduate Program Assistant (GPA – staff member) of any committee changes in a timely manner

-Questions regarding doctoral committee roles and responsibilities may be directed to Graduate Education Services, firstname.lastname@example.org, or 206.685.2630.
+Questions regarding doctoral committee roles and responsibilities may be directed to Graduate Enrollment Management Services, firstname.lastname@example.org, or 206.685.2630.